-Filipinos are at risk of extrajudicial killings that may amount to crimes against humanity.
-While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs and commit acts of terrorism, it is obligated to do so with respect to International Human Rights Law.
+Extrajudicial killings perpetrated in the context of the “war on drugs” may amount to crimes against humanity.
+While the government of the Philippines has sovereign authority to maintain law and order within its borders, including by punishing those who deal in illegal drugs, it is obligated to do so with respect to International Human Rights Law.
 By openly calling for armed vigilantes to join his “war on drugs” and promising amnesty for police officers involved in drug-related killings, President Duterte has actively promoted an atmosphere of impunity for murder.
 President Duterte has also used his widespread public support to legitimize the killings.

-The HRC should continue to closely monitor the situation in the Philippines.
-The international community should establish an independent investigation into extrajudicial killings and the “war on drugs.”
+The HRC should continue to closely monitor the situation in the Philippines, including through public reporting by the High Commissioner for Human Rights on developments related to the killings in the “war on drugs.”